Shakkyra/ST_WineDataAnalysis/README.md

 Integrantes:

 Fernando Menchaca Villanueva - A01643243
 Maximiliano Ramirez Casillas - A01642648
+Rafael Romo Muñoz - A01643137
+Jared Andres Silva Villa - A01068244

 Video: